jaykay12/KitabGhar/README.md

 # KitabGhar
-An online eBook Portal (BookHouse) build on Java Servlets and JSP.
+An online eBook Portal (BookHouse) which is built on Java Servlets and JSP.
 Web Application